Custom attribute map rules

 If you have five rules for what happens with the groups field, only the first rule that is a match will be applied for a given reader, even if a reader technically matches all 5 rules.
 Generally, the oldest rule is the one which is applied first.

-We offer three types of CAMRs:
+We offer three types of custom attribute map rules:

-1. Default: The simplest of rules, the default rule will check to see if a specified IdP attribute is present at all, and will set a reader field when it is.
+1. Default: The simplest of rules, the default rule will check to see if a specified IdP attribute is present at all and will set a reader field when it is.
 It does not care what the actual value of the IdP attribute is.

 2. Exact matches: These will look for an exact match for an attribute value coming from the IdP and set a reader field only when it finds that exact match.